More and more people are starting to take CBD. If you’re trying to figure out how to use CBD, our guide right here has you covered.

 CBD, or cannabidiol, is a cannabinoid derived from the hemp and cannabis plants.
 Most CBD you find in stores comes from hemp plants because these plants produce high levels of CBD and low levels of other cannabinoids such as THC.
 Cannabis plants, on the other hand, produce low levels of CBD and high levels of THC, making cannabis plants not very efficient when it comes to harvesting CBD.

 CBD is non-psychoactive meaning it does not produce a high when consumed, unlike THC.
 However, because CBD doesn’t get you high doesn’t mean it’s not full of potential health benefits.
 CBD can also be more versatile and easy to find than THC since it is legal across the United States.

 When choosing the best CBD products for you, it’s important that you know what kind of CBD you’re getting.
-Before you buy anything, you should be familiar with the three main types of CBD: CBD isolate, broad-spectrum CBD, and full-spectrum CBD.
+Before you buy anything be it from koi CBD or any other reputable seller, you should be familiar with the three main types of CBD: CBD isolate, broad-spectrum CBD, and full-spectrum CBD.

 CBD isolate is the purest form of CBD on the market.
 It goes through a rigorous refining process that other forms of CBD don’t experience.
 Because it is so refined, it is often available in a crystalline or powder form which you can mix with other ingredients to create creams, vape juices, and more.